 Allen and Philliber (2001), using a somewhat less rigorous design with a sample that included the same students assessed in Allen et al. (1997) as well as additional students, suggests that the program's effects are particularly robust for youths at higher risk of the specific types of problem behaviors being measured.
 For example, the authors found that the program had a larger effect in reducing pregnancies among youths who had already given birth to a child (compared with those who had never given birth).
 For this group of study participants, the likelihood of an additional pregnancy was less than one-fifth as large in the intervention group as in the comparison group.
 Similarly for the outcome of academic failure, TOP had a larger impact for youths who had been previously suspended than for those who had not.
 The program also displayed greater effectiveness for members of racial ethnic minority groups than for Caucasian students.

-Resources to support the development and implementation of local TOP programs, including curriculum, implementation training, training of trainers, technical assistance, and self-assessment program evaluation materials, are available from Wyman at www.wymanteens.org.
+Resources to support the development and implementation of local TOP programs, including curriculum, implementation training, training of trainers, technical assistance, and self-assessment program evaluation materials, are available from the Wyman Center and its certified replication partners exclusively.

 Allen, Joseph, and Susan Philliber, "Who Benefits Most from a Broadly Targeted Prevention Program?
 Differential Efficacy Across Populations in the Teen Outreach Program,"

 Vol. 29, No. 6, 2001, pp. 637-655.